Disclaimer: Originally published in February 2018. It is being republished since it still remains an interesting topic till today.

 Finally, a lot of us have an accent when we speak English.
 So what?
 Deal with it.
 If England, the birthplace of the language can have over a dozen accents and dialects then surely, we are forgiven a few.
 Also, asking a pure Malayali to speak in Hindi for your own pleasure?
 NO. NO.

 What did the Malayali have for breakfast?

 He had your guts for breakfast after he shoved a chakka (jackfruit) down your throat as a punishment for your ridiculous jokes.

 Illa, we Malayalis don’t always have Idli and Sambhar for breakfast or lunch or dinner.
 Heck, most Malayalis I know don’t even like Idli Sambhar.
 Kerala’s cuisine is much more than that.

 It’s the land of Parottas and chicken stew and Malabar prawns and rasam and Idiyappams and Puttu and Vatteppam and payasam and Beef (yes, Beef.
 Deal with it), among other things.
 Our cuisine, like most of India’s, is diverse and sumptuous.

 Not every Malayali or South Indian food for that matter has to do with Idlis and Sambhar.
 Sure, once in a while but, it’s not really something I would want Malayalis to be associated with for too long.

-Finally, as long as food is the issue, don’t ever go about asking a Malayali whether we recognize what kind of fishes you have.
-Sure, we have a lot of fishes in our water (it’s the coast, after all) but, there’s no way we recognize each and every kind.
+Finally, as long as food is the issue, don’t ever go about asking a Malayali whether we recognize what kind of fish you have.
+Sure, we have a lot of fish in our water (it’s the coast, after all) but, there’s no way we recognize each and every kind.
 Maybe ask a Bengali the next time.